Maharashtra floods of 2005: Academic research

-The floods have been the subject of research by scientists and social scientists attempting to understand the causes, impacts, and short/long term consequences.
-Scholars have studied the floods in Mumbai from the perspectives of climate change, disaster management / mitigation, urban health, vulnerability and adaptation, hydrology, environmental degradation and encroachment etc. Kapil Gupta (2007) assesses urban flood resilience, while Andharia (2006) contrasts the "widespread acts of generosity and altruism" in Mumbai with the general social disorder that was seen in the aftermath of Hurricane Katrina in New Orleans.
+The floods have been the subject of research by scientists and social scientists attempting to understand the causes, impacts, and short/long-term consequences.
+Scholars have studied the floods in Mumbai from the perspectives of climate change, disaster management / mitigation, urban health, vulnerability and adaptation, hydrology, environmental degradation, and encroachment etc. Kapil Gupta (2007) assesses urban flood resilience, while Andharia (2006) contrasts the "widespread acts of generosity and altruism" in Mumbai with the general social disorder that was seen in the aftermath of Hurricane Katrina in New Orleans.
 Aromar Revi (2005) draws lessons from the floods for prioritising multi-hazard risk mitigation.
 Parthasarathy (2009) links social and environmental insecurities to show that the most marginalised groups were also the most affected by the floods.

 Role of climate change

 Climate change has played an important role in causing large-scale floods across central India, especially the Mumbai floods of 2005.
-During 1901–2015, there has been a three-fold rise in widespread extreme rainfall events, over the entire central belt of India from Mumbai to Bhubaneshwar, leading to a steady rise in the number of flash floods.
-The rising number of extreme rain events are attributed to an increase in the fluctuations of the monsoon westerly winds, due to increased warming in the Arabian Sea.
+During 1901–2015, there has been a three-fold rise in widespread extreme rainfall events, over the entire central belt of India, from Mumbai to Bhubaneshwar, leading to a steady rise in the number of flash floods.
+The rising number of extreme rain events is attributed to an increase in the fluctuations of the monsoon westerly winds, due to increased warming in the Arabian Sea.
 This results in occasional surges of moisture transport from the Arabian Sea to the subcontinent, resulting in widespread heavy rains lasting for 2–3 days.
 The Mumbai 2005 floods also occurred due to moisture surge from the Arabian Sea, and the heavy rains were not confined to Mumbai but spread over a large region across central India.